bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 Set the prop `indicators` to show the slide indicator buttons.

 Both indicators and controls can be set at the same time or independently.

+# Focus
+The carousel will focus the next slide for screen readers if not in play mode (doesn't have an interval)

+To avoid this, set the prop `focus` to false

 ## V-model support